mchen30/CS337-Projects/README.md

 # CS337-Projects

-Project 1: Golden Globe Awards Extraction
+## Project 1: Golden Globe Awards Extraction
-- Complete basic tasks, and
+- Complete basic tasks with good accuracy, and
 - Fully parallelized the program using Ray

 The program can be run from the terminal and the relevant award information will be printed in a human-readable format.
 Json conversion of the results is implemented but not used for the auto-grader.
 Additional API integration for the autograder is done in gg_api.py, and the pre-ceremony() and main() functions are called from within autograder.py.